mcclure/emily/doc/tutorial.md

 You can also put multiple statements, (i.e. multiple lines) inside of a `()` or a `[]`.
 I call these parenthetical-type things "groups".
 If you put multiple lines in a `( )`, the group evaluates to the value of the final nonempty statement.

     println (
-        x = 3;
+        x = 3
         x + 5
     )
 This prints `8`.
 This code is ugly though: it assigns `x` in the middle of evaluating an expression, and `x` endures after the parenthesis finishes.
-For these situations-- where you want to do some calculation inside of a expression-- `{ }` is a group which acts like `( )` but a new scope is created inside of it.
+For these situations — where you want to do some calculation inside of a expression — `{ }` is a group which acts like `( )` but a new scope is created inside of it.
 So you can say:

     x = 3
     println {